 Teacher Champion - Alicia Downey

-In this issue of our BCAITC Teacher Champion series, we profile BC teacher Jason Edge.
-Discover his passion for educating students about BC agriculture, food, and the environment.
+In this issue of our BCAITC Teacher Champion series, we profile BC teacher Alicia Downey.
+Discover her passion for educating students about BC agriculture, food, and the environment.

 Q: What school do you teach?
 A: I teach at Flex Academy in Kelowna, BC.